🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 What the average adult on the left does not understand is they are being inundated with the exact same content in the political space.

-So when someone like Brian Tyler Cohen has a channel that is literally nothing but screenshots of Donald Trump and titles saying Trump evil Trump wrong, Trump fascist, and maybe only one in ten is actually about someone else, it is Elsa Gate for adults.
+So when someone like Brian Tyler Cohen has a channel that is literally nothing but screenshots of Donald Trump and titles saying Trump, evil, Trump, wrong, Trump, fascist, and maybe only one in 10 is actually about someone else, it is an ELSA gate for adults.

-When there was a uh there are many famous stories of children who have been kidnapped and held in in captivity for a long time.
+There are many famous stories of children who have been kidnapped and held in captivity for a long time.

-There is the famous story of the the apocryphal girl raised by wolves.
+There is the famous story of the apocryphal girl raised by wolves.

 The most she could learn was eat, tired, very simple grunts.